JoePittsy/Pittsy24/README.md

 <img src="https://raw.githubusercontent.com/Pittsy24/Pittsy24/master/header.png" >
 I'm a final year computer science student with a focus on cloud computing and software development.
 Currently working on a new android app with <a href = "https://github.com/BaySym">Bailey Symonds</a>.
 My previous project was <a href="https://kontrol.software">Kontrol</a>.
+Take a look at my <a href ="https://joepitts.co.uk/resources/Joe-Pitts-CV.pdf">CV</a>!

 ## Where you can find me
 Twitter 🐦: <a href = "https://twiter.com/JoePittsy/">@JoePittsy</a>